christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The metric used here will be the logit difference, the difference in logit between the entity of the believed location of the object and the entity of the actual location of the object to gauge the accuracy of the models answers: `logit(basket) - logit(box)`.

-We can use the same framework as the <a href="https://arxiv.org/pdf/2211.00593" title="Interpretability In The Wild: A Circuit For Indirect Object Identification In GPT-2 Small" rel="nofollow">Indirect Object Identification</a> (IOI) task as a basis for understanding ToM, because indirect object-subject entities can be mapped to original-new location entities.
+We can use the same circuit finding framework as the <a href="https://arxiv.org/pdf/2211.00593" title="Interpretability In The Wild: A Circuit For Indirect Object Identification In GPT-2 Small" rel="nofollow">Indirect Object Identification</a> (IOI) task as a basis for understanding ToM, because indirect object-subject entities can be mapped to original-new location entities.

 <br>